 It’s been said that “time is money.”
 Technically, this is an inaccurate statement.
 If it were literally true, we would all be financially equal, as we all have the exact same number of hours in a day.

 What’s really meant by the phrase is that time is valuable.
 Don’t waste my time.
 Get to the point.

 If time were money, it stands to reason that money is time.
 Some might argue that it’s true.
 The more money one possesses, the more freedom to use time as one sees fit.

 If you could buy additional hours in a day, how many would you buy, and what would you be willing to pay?

 What would you do with your “extra” hours?

 I grabbed this guide to happiness from Facebook.
 I couldn’t read the credits, so if you know who created this simple-but-truthful flow chart, please let me know.

-Self-described change agent Seth Godin has put together a free e-book that I’d like to share with you.
-What Matters Now is a compilation of one page essays by over seventy notable authors.
 One of my favorites was titled “Gumption” by novelist J.C.
 Hutchins.
 His message, like many contained in the book, is well-timed and thought provoking end-of-the-year reading.

 Most of us settle in, and settle for what we have.
 Rather than pursue, we accept.
 Our lives become unwitting celebrations of passivity: we undervalue our work and perceive ourselves as wage slaves (and so we phone it in at the day gig), we consume compulsively (but not create), we pine for better lives (but live vicariously through our televisions).